sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 So it is on standard `docker.io` registry instead of a private one like I was expecting from the clue.
-The second hint was that crane is on the system so let us use that to pull the image and inspect it:
+The second hint was that crane is on the system so let us use that to pull the image and inspect it. (`crane` is a small command-line tool for poking at container images and registries directly, without needing Docker installed.)

 ```bash
 ❯ crane config eksclustergames/base_ext_image